UncJerome23/Unit-1/unit-1-foundations-and-threats/1.2 - Identifying Security Threats/1.2.1 - Malicious Code (Part 1)/README.md

 - How does malicious software impact computer systems?

 ### Lecture Notes
-> From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s):
+> From the course notes reviewed in class, take note on the material from this lesson as it relates to the Lesson Objectives and Guiding Question(s): MALWARE: First piece of malware.
+Virus - a program that attaches to a host file with the goal of installing.
+Worm - program that reproduces itself through a computer.
+Trojan Horse; is an installed virus that look safe.
+Backdoor-  Program that creates a mechanism on your device.

 ...